 I am an artist based in southern England and I work in oil, watercolour and charcoal.
 My subjects are primarily landscapes, seascapes and still lifes from direct observation.

 I also paint 'narrative' compositions, where what is depicted on the canvas tips into a bigger story.
 The starting point for these narrative paintings is usually a mundane object or scene, such as a washing line, old shed or bus stop, around which a wider 'plot' is gradually developed.

-I work outdoors and indoors, and mostly favour a muted palette, because for me it is the quieter tones that offer the most interesting ways to explore and capture the shifting balance between light, shade and mood.
+I work outdoors and indoors, and mostly favour a muted palette, because it is the quieter tones that offer the most interesting ways to explore and capture the shifting balance between light, shade and mood.

 Sometimes a painting can feel 'finished' after just one session, but more often I 'build' my way to the final composition, applying numerous layers of paint until they properly reflect what I am trying to achieve.